MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 4. Select **Imov**.
 It is a good practice to use different journal name templates for the different business purposes.

 5. In the **Offset account** field, specify the values **140200**.
-This is the offset account that will be the default account on the journal lines.
+    > **Note**This is the offset account that will be the default account on the journal lines.
 It is possible to override the default to assign different offset accounts per line.

 6. Select **OK**.